Yangfan999/Yangfan999/README.md

 ### Hi there 👋

-🔭 I’m currently doing my fourth year at uoft.
+🔭 I’m a fourth year CS student at uoft.

-🌱 Doing my parttime intern at Watson Machine Learning@IBM
+🌱 Working parttime at Watson Machine Learning@IBM

 ⚡ Here is my cute cat *BAO*